chrippa/ds4drv/README.rst

 Features
 --------

-- Emulating the Xbox 360 controller for compatibility with Steam games
+- Option to emulate the Xbox 360 controller for compatibility with Steam games
 - Setting the LED color
 - Reminding you about low battery by flashing the LED
 - Using the trackpad as a mouse